How to Hire Temporary Employees Via a Temp Agency in 5 Steps

 - Do you need a seasonal employee to help during a busy season?

-- Are you looking to fill a gap while a full-time employee is out on extended leave?
+- Are you looking to fill a gap while an employee is out on extended leave?

 - Do you have a new position but are not ready to commit to a full-time employee?